The Abundance Paradox

 Principle

 Emergencies increase transparency and constraints, not centralised power.
 The worse the crisis, the more eyes are watching and the tighter the boundaries.
 This is the inverse of every emergency protocol in history, and that inversion is the point.
+The scarcity circuit breaker extends this principle to the information problem: when the architecture's own channels are too slow, prices are permitted as a temporary tool under structural containment, not as a permanent alternative.

 18. The Founding Moment